Human Milk Banking: Process & List of Banks in India

 When you breastfeed your baby, it helps strengthen the bond between the two of you.
-All new mothers want to nurse their baby but, unfortunately, some mothers don’t get the opportunity to breastfeed their babies.
-That’s where the Human Milk Bank comes in.
+All new mothers want to nurse their babies; unfortunately, some don’t get the opportunity to breastfeed their babies.
+Some parents adopt newborn babies but don’t have access to breastmilk to provide nutrition for the baby in its early days.
+In such cases, parents opt for a human milk bank to source nutritional breast milk for their babies.

-A human milk bank is a service attached to hospitals or nursing homes where breast milk is collected, screened, and stored from healthy lactating mothers (who willfully donate the milk) to meet the nutritional requirements of babies who are not biologically related to them.
-Some people call this milk ‘liquid gold’, as it contains all the essential nutrients that a baby needs for his healthy growth and development.
+A human milk bank is a service attached to hospitals or nursing homes where breast milk is collected, screened, pasteurised, and stored from healthy lactating mothers (who willfully donate the milk) to meet the nutritional requirements of babies who are not biologically related to them (1).
+Some people call this milk ‘liquid gold’, as it contains all the essential nutrients that a baby needs for healthy growth and development.

 When Should You Consider Giving Donated Breast Milk to Your Baby?